Proudly Serving Alberta

 Divorces are never fun.
 Your family might be breaking apart.
 You might be losing a huge part of your identity.
 You might be terrified of losing your children or even your own livelihood.
 That's why it's always a good idea to contact a professional divorce lawyer to manage the proceedings.

 With many years of experience and dozens of fair settlements reached, Verhaeghe Law Office should be your first choice for divorce lawyers in Barrhead.
-Let us take care of all the complicated parts of Canadian divorce law so that you can focus on the important things.
+Let us take care of all the complicated parts of Canadian and Albertan divorce law so that you can focus on the important things.

 Can I Get a Divorce?